Undergraduate Department of Art History

 Minor in Medieval Studies

 The undergraduate minor in medieval studies provides students with focused, interdisciplinary training in the culture of the pre-modern era in the lands of Europe, both West and East, as well as the cultures of the Middle East.
-The minor will consist of fifteen semester hours beyond the liberal studies and major requirements.
+The minor will consist of fifteen semester hours beyond the CoreFSU Curriculum and major requirements.
 The selection of a pair of courses in one of the following fields of concentration provides a focus for the minor: medieval art history (two ARH courses from an approved list); medieval history (two EUH courses from an approved list); and medieval texts and cultures (one ENL and one modern languages course from an approved list).
 Having established a concentration in one medieval field, the student then chooses three more courses from an approved list.
 These courses are to be distributed over two or three departments other than that of his/her concentration.
 Additional courses are certified on a semester-by-semester basis.
 Qualified students also may enroll in certified graduate-level courses for minor credit, with permission of the instructor.

 Minor in Museum Studies

 A minor in museum studies requires fifteen semester hours.
-Of these, six semester hours are in museum studies courses, three hours are in a related elective, three hours are taking in a supervised internship, and the remaining three hours can be taken either as a second approved elective course or as additional internship hours.
-Students with a minor in museum studies may not apply any internship hours toward the major in Art History.
+Of these, six semester hours are in museum studies courses, three hours are in a related elective, three hours are taken in a supervised internship, and the remaining three hours can be taken either as a second approved elective course or as additional internship hours.
+Students with a minor in museum studies may not apply any internship hours towards the major in Art History.
 ARH 2000 is not eligible for the minor, beginning with students entering the minor in the 2023–24 academic year.

 Definition of Prefix